 Only shortlisted candidates will be contacted.
 Thank you for your interest!

-Please send you resume and cover letter to Claire Matthews, Learning Support Manager—Programs at firstname.lastname@example.org
+Please send your resume and cover letter to Claire Matthews, Program Manager at firstname.lastname@example.org

 Equity: LDS is committed to employment equity and believes that a workforce that reflects the diversity of the communities we serve strengthens our ability to achieve our mission.
 We strongly encourage applicants of all genders, ethnic and cultural backgrounds, sexual orientations, abilities, and with a range of life experiences to apply.

 Accessibility: Please note, LDS’s main office space is located on the ground floor of the building.
-Our North Van location may be accessed by elevator.
+Our North Vancouver location may be accessed by elevator.